Tailoring the thermalization time of a cavity-field using distinct atomic reservoirs: Introduction

-Redefinition of work and heat in the quantum domain enhanced the interest to quantum thermodynamics and quantum heat engines applying thermodynamic principles to quantum matter as working substances~\cite{quan_quantum_2007,kieu_second_2004,quan_quantum_2005,johal_quantum_2009,allahverdyan_work_2008,wang_efficiency_2012,dorfman_photosynthetic_2013,altintas_quantum_2014,altintas_rabi_2015,turkpence_quantum_2016,turkpence_photonic_2017}.
-Recently the first experimental realization of a single atom heat engine has been demonstrated by laser cooling and electric field noise as cold and hot heat baths respectively~\cite{rosnagel_single-atom_2016}.
-In this context, ideas on hybridizing the engineering and quantum physics seems begin to emerge~\cite{schleier-smith_editorial:_2016}.
-Engineering the states of the photonic microwave fields appears to be a requirement for quantum communication and quantum information technologies.
-Photons are convenient quantum information carriers with the ability of encoding qubit information to the polarization states and can be transmitted via optical communication channels~\cite{northup_quantum_2014}.
-Microwave fields also have an active part for quantum information processing since they govern the mutual interaction between superconducting qubits as promising building blocks for quantum computers~\cite{majer_coupling_2007,sillanpaa_coherent_2007}.
-However, microwaves are not very efficient for long distance information transmission.
-But technically a microwave signal has the possibility of being transmitted to the optical field based on a mechanical oscillator interaction.~\cite{barzanjeh_reversible_2012,andrews_bidirectional_2014}.
-To this end, cooling the mechanical resonator to the ground state is essential in order to be protected against the classical noise~\cite{chan_laser_2011,teufel_sideband_2011}.
+Engineering the states of photonic microwave fields appears to be a requirement for quantum communication and quantum information technologies.
+Photons are convenient carriers of information with the ability for encoding qubit information into their polarization states, moreover these can be transmitted via optical communication channels~\cite{northup_quantum_2014}.
+Microwave fields also have an active part in quantum information processing as they govern the mutual interaction between superconducting qubits~\cite{majer_coupling_2007,sillanpaa_coherent_2007}, promising building blocks for quantum computers.
+However, microwaves are not very efficient for the transmission of information over long distances.
+A microwave signal has the possibility of being converter into the optical domain using an optomechanical interaction with a micro mechanical resonator~\cite{barzanjeh_reversible_2012,andrews_bidirectional_2014}.
+To this end, cooling the mechanical resonator to the ground state is an essential step in order to protect it against classical noise~\cite{chan_laser_2011,teufel_sideband_2011}, maybe, a quantum refrigerator~\cite{niedenzu2018quantized} could be used to achieve this task.